blueshark42/daily-dose-of-programming/intro.md

 just people that solve problems in a clever way.
 It's not something you learn like mathemathics or chemistry, it comes with skill as you learn.
 Again just as with cars.
 You don't learn to drive fast and not die, it comes with skill.
 - Skilled programmers can write clean, efficient and optimized code.
 Networking knowledge is also a good skill to have, as you will understand things outside of just your local computer and learn how computers communicate.
+At a young age only the truly skilled and determined will have such skills.

 ### Hacking
 - If someone really wants to go on the hacker side, remember it's illegal to damage someone's property other than yours.
 But if you want to work on something knowledge about